-The ETJ is a designated buffer area located just outside of the city limits.
+The Extra-Terratorial Jurisdiction (ETJ) is a designated buffer area located just outside of the city limits.
 Each municipality is afforded an ETJ by the Texas Local Government Code as a method of defining potential growth and future service boundaries.
-An ETJ boundary cannot overlap with another municipality’s ETJ, and property owners cannot elect which boundary they want to be part of, unless mutually agreed upon by the municipalities.
+An ETJ boundary cannot overlap with another municipality's ETJ, and property owners cannot elect which boundary they want to be part of, unless mutually agreed upon by the municipalities.

-What is regulated in the City of Forney ETJ?
+What Is Regulated in the City of Forney ETJ?

 Land division is regulated through the Subdivision Process

 The fireworks ban is regulated up to 5,000 feet from the City Limits

 Tree preservation requirements are enforced up to 5,000 feet from the City Limits

 The city may abate any public nuisance in the ETJ if it is a danger to the public health.
 Such nuisances typically consist of dumping, noxious odors, and junk vehicles.

 What Is Not Regulated in the City of Forney ETJ?